Riddhi1204/Team_Airavat/CIVICPULSE_PLAN.md

 1. PRODUCT
 ==================================================

-CivicPulse is a public reporting platform.
+NASMR is a public reporting platform.

 A citizen visits the website and reports an issue in their local area.